ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 with unauthorized targets.
 Proxies can either silently discard such datagrams or abort the corresponding request stream.

-Unlike non binding CONNECT-UDP, since the proxies tunnel datagrams from any target to clients bound to their respective public IP and ports, the clients SHOULD be ready to handle potential unwanted traffic from unknown destinations.
+Unlike non-binding CONNECT-UDP, since the proxy tunnels datagrams from any target to clients bound to their respective public IP and ports, the clients SHOULD be ready to handle potential unwanted traffic from unknown destinations.